Bones in the Arm

-There are three bones in your arm.
+There are three bones in your arm the humerus, the ulna, and the radius.
 The upper arm is made up of the humerus bone.
-The forearm is made up of the ulna and the radius.
+Additionally, the forearm is made up of the ulna and the radius.
 These three bones meet to form the elbow joint.
 The radius and ulna join the hand to make the wrist joint, which is known as the carpus.

 While it is easy to note that the humerus runs down the arm from the shoulder to the elbow, the radius and ulnar are specific to either the pinky or thumb side of the wrist.
 The Radius runs from the elbow joint to the wrist’s thumb side and the ulna from the elbow to the pinky side of the wrist.

 Injuries to the Arm Bones

 Bone fractures are common in the arms and are usually short-term injuries.
 The most commonly occur from high-impact collisions such as falls, sports injuries, and automobile accidents.
 The most common broken bones in the arm are the forearm bones, the radius, and the ulna.

 Complicated fractures that have multiple breaks may need surgical intervention.
 The forearm bones are cast in the proper position to heal a simple fracture.
 The forearm bone’s composition includes collagen and is strong but flexible.
 This is how it can take so much force and pressure daily.